pour-moi/Tic-Tac-Toe/README.md

 ## Overview

 This is a Tic Tac Toe game where you can currently play against the computer.
-The design of the game is almost complete.
+The design of the game, crafted by Vashishth Vyas from Behance, is almost complete.

 ## Current Features